memeulacra/memeulacra/README.md

 docker compose up --build
 ```

-Then run the setup scripts in this order
+Then run the setup script to put some demo users and imgflip meme instances into the db:

 ```commandline
 cd setup